 UCI has three natural areas in the UC Natural Reserve System.

-- Steele/Burnand Anza-Borrego Desert Research Center – This research center is located in the town of Borrego Springs and adjacent to the Anza-Borrego Desert State Park, one of the largest desert protected areas in the west.
+Steele/Burnand Anza-Borrego Desert Research Center is located in the town of Borrego Springs and adjacent to the Anza-Borrego Desert State Park, one of the largest desert protected areas in the west.

 UCI has several other environmental facilities on and near campus that are available for conducting research, providing training, and interacting with the public.

-- Arboretum and Herbarium – This botanic garden and research facility supports research projects conducted by students, post-doctoral scholars and faculty.
+Arboretum and Herbarium botanic garden and research facility supports projects conducted by students, post-doctoral scholars and faculty.

-- UCI Greenhouse – This 9,000-square-foot greenhouse has 15 growth areas that are individually programmable for temperature.
+UCI Greenhouse is a 9,000-square-foot greenhouse with 15 growth areas that are individually programmable for temperature.
 It supports teaching and research.

-- UCI Ecological Preserve – Part of the main campus, the UCI Ecological Preserve consists of coastal sage scrub and disturbed grassland habitats, and sustains two sensitive bird species.
+UCI Ecological Preserve is part of the main campus and consists of coastal sage scrub and disturbed grassland habitats, and sustains two sensitive bird species.

-- Nature Communities Coalition – UCI is a partner of NCC, a nonprofit charitable organization that coordinates science and land management for the Natural Reserve of Orange County that has roughly 38,000 acres of permanently protected open space.
+Nature Communities Coalition is a nonprofit charitable organization that coordinates science and land management for the Natural Reserve of Orange County that has roughly 38,000 acres of permanently protected open space.

-- South Coast Research and Extension Center (SCREC) – South Coast REC serves as a regional field laboratory for UC scientists to conduct agricultural and natural resources management research.
+South Coast Research and Extension Center (SCREC) serves as a regional field laboratory for UC scientists to conduct agricultural and natural resources management research.